-- The practice's uptake for cervical screening was 79%, which was comparable to the 80% coverage target for the national screening programme.
-We noted that the practice routinely undertook community outreach events in order to continually improve uptake rates. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+- The practice's uptake for cervical screening was 82%, which was above the 80% coverage target for the national screening programme. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
 There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.